sudotx/DIG/README.md

 Ideals

-DIG hopes to incorporate practices around:
+DIG hopes to incorporate practices around

     Smart Contract Audits: All components will always be availalble for any member to audit the code, and fund structure setup by the Knights, Guardians and any Protocol Custodian.